-Canadian citizens/ permanent residents only need to bring their provincial health card.
+Canadian citizens only need to bring their provincial health card.
 All international guests participating in this activity MUST have medical insurance for the duration of the wilderness tour.
-Algonquin Nature Adventures does not offer/provide travel or medical insurance.
+Algonquin Nature Adventures does not offer travel or medical insurance.
 It is the responsibility of the participants to obtain proper medical insurance in case medical attention is required.
 The process of registering for the tour and making payment is an agreement stating you will have your medical insurance for the entire duration of the excursion.
 If you have allergies, asthma, or other serious medical conditions, please let us know well in advance.
 You are responsible to care for your health, and to bring proper medication.
-The guide has a basic first aid kit.
+There is a medical kit at the campsite with non-prescription medicine/treatment.
 Participants who require an epipen for their allergic reactions must bring and carry their own epipens and medication at all times.
-The nearest hospital is approximately 1 hour drive from the beginning point (Canoe lake beach) and 3 hours from the farthest point of the tour (by canoe and vehicle).
+The nearest hospital is approximately 5 hours from the campsite by canoe and vehicle.
 Parents/guardians/custodians are responsible for expenses (any medical, transportation, housing etc) incurred to any minor (under 18 years old) on the excursion.
-All participants accept all responsibility and expenses for contagious deceases/ viruses (such as COVID, flu, etc).
+All participants accept all responsibility and expenses for contagious deceases/viruses (such as COVID, flu, etc).